keratin/authn-rb/README.md

 ### Modifying Accounts

+* `Keratin.authn.update(account_id, username: 'new@example.tech')`: will synchronize an email change
+  with the AuthN server.
 * `Keratin.authn.lock(account_id)`: will lock an account, revoking all sessions (when they time out) and disallowing any new logins.
 Intended for user moderation actions.
 * `Keratin.authn.unlock(account_id)`: will unlock an account, restoring normal functionality.